European Factors to Watch-Shares seen falling at open; focus on PMIs

-full Thanksgiving weekend would show a decline of 11.3 percent from a year
+the full Thanksgiving weekend will show a decline of 11.3 percent from a year

 earlier, to $50.9 billion.